2026 Composition Program

 SELECTION PROCESS:

-Members of the composition faculty will review applications on a rolling basis as they are received.
+Members of the composition faculty will review applications as they are received.
 This means that applicants may be notified of their acceptance shortly after submitting their materials — even before the official deadline.
 Therefore, applying early increases your chances of securing a place in the program.
 Applicants accepted by the first deadline will also receive the specific instrumentation for their new work earlier.
 VIPA cannot guarantee the availability of spots past the late deadline, so we strongly encourage early submission.
 Further conditions of participation will be specified in the acceptance letter.

 SUBMISSION MATERIALS: